Menu

 Serving the Defendant

-When you make a claim you are responsible for notifying the other person (called the defendant) of the claim.
+When you make a claim, you are responsible for notifying whoever you are suing.
 You do this by serving the claim on them after you have filed it with the court.
-You must then prove to the court that you have served your claim on the defendant.
+You must then prove to the court that you have served your claim.
 The court will not proceed with your claim unless you prove that you have served the defendant.

-If you are suing more than one person for the same claim you must serve each party to the claim separately.
-Even if the people are married to each other they must be served separately.
+You must serve the defendant with your claim.
+If you are suing more than one person for the same claim, you must serve each party to the claim separately.
+Even if the people live together or are married, they must be served separately.

 What to Serve

-• Summons (tells the defendant when and where to appear in court)
+• the summons which tells the defendant when and where to appear in court

 When to Serve